General Education Certificate

 - Arts and Humanities: Recognize human potential through a study of human expressions.

-- Communications: Demonstrate college-level communication through a variety of media.
+- Communications: Demonstrate purposeful, inclusive communication through a variety of contexts.

 - Mathematics: Apply quantitative reasoning to real-world situations.